• Skip to main content

 • powdered sugar for dusting the apple strudel with after baking

-• vanilla ice cream for serving, you could also make a vanilla sauce.
+• vanilla ice cream For serving.
+You could also make a vanilla sauce.

 Instructions